Skip to content

 The UN salary scale is not one single number.
 For internationally recruited Professional and higher category staff, compensation starts with the ICSC base salary scale, then adds a duty-station post adjustment.
 For General Service and other locally recruited categories, salary is normally set by local salary scales rather than the P and D international scale.

-As of May 9, 2026, the current ICSC Professional and higher category salary scale is effective January 1, 2026.
+As of the June 24, 2026 source review, the current ICSC Professional and higher category salary scale is effective January 1, 2026.
 The table below summarizes the entry and top values for P-1 through D-2 from the official ICSC scale.
 Use it as a map of the system, not as a final payroll promise.

 What does the advertised grade mean?